The Seinfeld Scholar Award for Undergraduates

 • Potential for future contributions to society

 Nominations are due the first Friday of the first week of classes in the spring term.

 Students may not self-nominate.
 Faculty nominators should ask nominated students to complete the online nomination form.
 All submitted application portfolios should include a nomination form.

-Provost's Award for Undergraduate Contributions to Human Values Nomination Portfolio Guidelines
+Seinfeld Scholar Award for Undergraduates Nomination Portfolio Guidelines

-Nomination portfolios for the Provost's Award for Contributions to Human Values must be submitted electronically as a single PDF file by the nominating faculty member.
+Nomination portfolios for the Seinfeld Scholar Award must be submitted electronically as a single PDF file by the nominating faculty member.
 Faculty may wish to coordinate with their home college Dean’s office to compile and submit materials.

 Portfolios for nominees in creative fields should include photographs of the student’s work, if relevant, in a PDF file.
 Sound files or video files should be submitted in consultation with Jolynn Parker, and with clear, working access information included in the portfolio.

 Please organize the materials in the PDF document in the following order:

 - Nomination form – The nomination form must be downloaded and completed with nominee’s biographical and contact information.
 Nominees must indicate they understand their records will be checked with the Office of Students Rights and Responsibilities and the Office of Academic Integrity before their applications are reviewed.